-4/13/1 Employees will be placed on a concentrated performance evaluation program only after the Employer has documented the reasons for such action and with the prior approval of the department head or his or her designee(s).
-Placement on the program must not be arbitrary and capricious.
-At the time an employee is placed on a concentrated performance evaluation program, the Union will receive formal written notice of the action.
-At the request of the employee (after the employee has been made aware of the possible consequences of being put on the program), a Union representative may attend the meeting in which formal notice of performance problems will be explained to the employee.
+4/13/1 Employees will be placed on a Final Performance Improvement Plan (FPIP)eoncentrated performance evaluation program only after the Employer has documented the reasons for such action and with the prior approval of the department head or his or her designee(s).
+Placement on the FPIPprogram must not be arbitrary and capricious.
+At the time an employee is placed on a FPIPconcentrated performance evaluation program, the Union will receive formal written notice of the action.
+At the request of the employee (after the employee has been made aware of the possible consequences of being put on the FPIPprogram), a Union representative may attend the meeting in which formal notice of performance problems will be explained to the employee.
 Selection of a Union representative shall not delay this scheduled meeting.
 Neither the notice to the employee nor the placement of the employee on such a program is grievable under this Agreement until such time as the employee receives a written notice of a disciplinary action under this program.
 At such time as the employee is subjected to disciplinary action, the principle of just cause must be met.

-4/13/2 After an employee has been placed on a concentrated performance evaluation program and has received written notice of a possible termination or other disciplinary action, a designated grievance representative, at the request of the employee, may attend all formal concentrated performance review meetings.
+4/13/2 After an employee has been placed on a Final Performance Improvement Plan (FPIP)concentrated performance evaluation program and has received written notice of a possible termination or other disciplinary action, a designated grievance representative, at the request of the employee, may attend all formal FPIPconcentrated performance review meetings.
 Participation of the grievance representative at such meetings is limited to observing, asking clarifying questions and advising the employee.